FedEx quarterly profit misses Wall Street estimate

 Revenue rose almost 12 percent to $17.1 billion for the quarter, just topping analysts’ target of $16.9 billion.

-FedEx accelerated $200 million in annual pay increases to April from October, following the passage of President Donald Trump’s U.S. Tax Cuts and Jobs Act.
+FedEx accelerated $200 million in annual pay increases to April from October, following the passage of Trump’s U.S. Tax Cuts and Jobs Act.
 About two-thirds was earmarked for hourly workers with the remainder going to performance-based incentive plans for salaried employees.

 The move contributed to compensation-related charges and other items that lowered results by 48 cents per share in the latest quarter.